-If the bandwidth of an EIP exceeds a certain threshold or an attack (usually a DDoS attack) occurs, the EIP will be blocked.
+If the bandwidth of an EIP exceeds the threshold or an attack (usually a DDoS attack) occurs, the EIP will be blocked.

-Generally, as long as there are no attacks, blocked EIPs will be automatically unblocked 24 hours later.
+Blocked EIPs will be automatically unblocked 24 hours later if no attack occurs.
 To unblock the EIPs in advance and prevent attacks, you need to configure Advanced Anti-DDoS.

 If the blocked EIP is continuously attacked, assign a new EIP and release the blocked one.
-For details, see How Can I Unbind an Existing EIP from an Instance and Bind Another EIP to the Instance?
+For details, see How Do I Unbind an EIP from an Instance and Bind a New EIP to the Instance?